Padres star Tatis suspended 80 games for positive drug test - WHIZ News

-NEW YORK (AP) — San Diego Padres dynamo Fernando Tatis Jr., one of the brightest, freshest stars in all of Major League Baseball, was suspended 80 games on Friday after testing positive for a performance-enhancing substance.
+WASHINGTON (AP) — San Diego Padres dynamo Fernando Tatis Jr., one of the brightest, freshest stars in all of Major League Baseball, was suspended 80 games on Friday after testing positive for a performance-enhancing substance and won’t play this season.

 MLB said Tatis tested positive for Clostebol, an anabolic steroid.
 Tatis said he accidentally took a medication to treat ringworm that contained the banned substance.

-The penalty imposed by MLB was effective immediately, meaning the shortstop — who had been out the entire season because of a broken wrist but was expected to return to the playoff-contending Padres next week — cannot play in the majors this year.
+The penalty imposed by MLB was effective immediately, meaning the All-Star shortstop — who had been out the entire season because of a broken wrist but was expected to return to the playoff contenders next week — cannot play in the majors until next year.

-Tatis will miss the remaining 48 regular-season games this year and the first 32 next year.
-Any postseason games the Padres play this year would count toward the 80 that Tatis must sit out.
+Tatis will miss the remaining 48 regular-season games this year.
+Any postseason games the Padres play would count toward the 80 that Tatis must sit out, and he’ll serve the rest of the suspension at the start of next season.

+“Shocked everybody,” Padres star Manny Machado said after a 10-5 win over Washington.

+MLB said the suspension also will prevent Tatis from playing for the Dominican Republic in the World Baseball Classic next March.

+“Obviously, everybody’s very disappointed.
+Somebody that from the organization’s standpoint we invested time and money into,” Padres general manager A.J.
+Preller said at Nationals Park, where San Diego played Washington.

 Flashy at the plate and in the field, Tatis was an All-Star last season when he led the National League with 42 home runs.
-He was lined up to soon rejoin the Padres to boost a lineup that recently added star outfielder Juan Soto.
+He was set to soon rejoin the Padres to boost a lineup that added star outfielder Juan Soto this month right before the trade deadline.

 In a statement released by the players’ union, Tatis said he was “completely devastated” and apologized to Padres management, his teammates, MLB and “and fans everywhere for my mistake.”